CHT2520-web-prog/integrating-frontend-with-laravel/README.md

 ```
 npm run dev
 ```
 This should start the Vite server and watch for changes to your files.
-If you are using Codespaces you will need to make port 5173 public (select the PORTS tab in the terminal)To run the Laravel app and view these changes you will need to open a new terminal/shell and enter the usual ```php artisan serve```.
+If you are using Codespaces you will need to make port 5173 public (select the PORTS tab in the terminal).
+To run the Laravel app and view these changes you will need to open a new terminal/shell and enter the usual ```php artisan serve```.
 If you view your web application in a browser you should find the Tailwind styling has been applied.

 Now, if you add some Tailwind classes in your view e.g.